-For instance, most regulators ask the trading platform to analyze the customers' transactions and report the ones that seems suspicious. Сompanies may follow unique AML frameworks based on their location and the market they work with.
+For instance, most regulators ask the trading platform to analyze the customers' transactions and report the ones that seem suspicious. Сompanies may follow unique AML frameworks based on their location and the market they work with.

 #9 All-Time-High and All-Time-Low

 All-Time-High refers to the highest value a particular asset has reached on a trading platform.
 The ATH number is always mentioned in pairs, not individually.
-For instance, currently the All-Time-High of the BTC/USD pair is $57,125.93, recorded on the 2nd of February 2021.
+For instance, currently, the All-Time-High of the BTC/USD pair is $57,125.93, recorded on the 2nd of February 2021.
 An asset reaching ATH would mean that almost everyone who purchased the asset prior will receive some profit.

 On the other hand, All-Time-Low sits on the other end of the spectrum.
 ATL refers to the lowest value of the particular investment.
-However, in this case, traders who have invested in the asset may face a serious trouble.
+However, in this case, traders who have invested in the asset may face serious trouble.